embear/vim-foldsearch/README.md

 Set modified fold options to their previous value and end foldsearch.

+### The `:FoldsearchDebugShow` command

+Show debug messages.
+The debug level can be modified using the setting `g:foldsearch_debug`.
+The number of debug message lines is limited to the value of the setting `g:foldsearch_debug_lines`

+### The `:FoldsearchDebugDump` command

+Dump debug messages to given file.
+The debug level can be modified using the setting `g:foldsearch_debug`.
+The number of debug message lines is limited to the value of the setting `g:foldsearch_debug_lines`

 ## Mappings

   - `<Leader>fw` : `:Fw` with current context